DefGuard/docs/features/setting-up-your-instance/docker-compose.md

 And then edit the values in `.env` file to setup your secrets.
 Those should be kept... well, secret.

+{% hint style="info" %}
-> You can generate random strings for secrets with e.g.: `openssl rand -base64 30`
+You can generate random strings for secrets with e.g.: `openssl rand -base64 30`
+{% endhint %}

 Once that's done you can start the stack with: